 Sure you can start a blog, write a bunch of articles and post them on social media, but if you want stand out and get people to pay attention, you need to create a cohesive brand for your blog.
 Your brand is the personality of your blog.
 Creating a consistent brand for yourself makes you look professional, builds trust with your readers and becomes recognizable (even when your logo isn’t present).

-If you’re interested in starting your own blog, I created a free 7-day email course to help you start a blog and learn how to make it successful.
-You can join below!
+If you’re interested in starting your own blog, I created a free 5-day email course to help you start a blog and learn how to make it successful.
+Join today!

 2. Create longer blog posts and post less frequently